SageData is based in Ottawa, Ontario, Canada

 Yes, but only where the price and size of the tag is not an issue, and where line of sight reading is not possible or convenient.
 So yes, for some very specific applications.

 small as barcoded labels (especially, tiny 2D labels).
-And active tags are a good bit bigger than
+And active tags are a good bit bigger

 passive tags.

 - RFID tags cost less than ten cents each.
 If you buy very large quantities.
-In quantities of less
+In quantities

 than